Policy declaration

 On the basis of this risk assessment, Bucher Industries has enacted a policy on due diligence obligations in dealings with suppliers.
 This policy, which is binding for the divisions, outlines the responsibilities and processes governing how we identify risks to human rights in the supply chain and bring to an end, prevent or minimise potential violations.
 The due diligence management system specified in this policy sets out the measures and tools (such as risk classification for suppliers, supplier screening and on-site audits, a code of conduct for suppliers and templates for contractual clauses, remedial measures, suspension and termination of supplier relations, monitoring and corrective measures, training).
 It also outlines the internal reporting, ad hoc reporting, documentation, processes with respect to conflict minerals, and the consequences associated with violations of this policy.
 As an early warning mechanism for identifying risks, Bucher Industries provides an online whistleblower system.
 See the section on Complaints mechanism and remedial action

 A human rights roadmap that covers the most important measures, goals and responsibilities has been approved by the board of directors and will be monitored by the Group Compliance Officer.
-The roadmap will be updated and revised annually and as required in order to address potential new risks to human rights and continuously improve Bucher Industries’ HRDD Framework.
+The roadmap will be updated and revised annually as required in order to address potential new risks to human rights and continuously improve Bucher Industries’ HRDD Framework.
 Where possible, prevention and mitigation measures relating to human rights will be integrated into the divisions’ processes, incentive schemes, training programmes, policies, management systems and decision-making mechanisms.

 Bucher Industries places great emphasis on pursuing a culture of shared responsibility.
 Anyone with a concern relating to a possible violation of human rights may freely express this on a confidential basis, without any fear of reprisal.
-We maintain an online whistleblower system that enables employees, business partners and third parties to express their concerns about potential problems relating to compliance and human rights, including possible violations of the Bucher Human Rights Statement and the Bucher Code of Conduct.
+We maintain a online whistleblower system that enables employees, business partners and third parties to express their concerns about potential problems relating to compliance and human rights, including possible violations of the Bucher Human Rights Statement and the Bucher Code of Conduct.
 Should any negative impact on human rights be determined in relation to Bucher Industries’ business activities or involvement in said business activities, we are committed to taking measures in a timely and transparent manner in order to fairly resolve these issues.
 Should Bucher Industries identify any impact that is directly associated with its business relationships, we will use our influence to encourage our business partners (and our suppliers in particular) to respect human rights, whether through collaboration and support, plans for corrective measures, suspension or termination of the business relationship in exceptional cases.
 In the reporting period, no concerns relating to human rights topics were reported or expressed.